Aliases for GLP1R Gene

 GeneCards Summary for GLP1R Gene

 GLP1R (Glucagon Like Peptide 1 Receptor) is a Protein Coding gene.
-Diseases associated with GLP1R include Insulinoma and Fasting Hypoglycemia.
-Among its related pathways are G alpha (s) signalling events and Metabolism.
-GO annotations related to this gene include G-protein coupled receptor activity and glucagon receptor activity.
+Diseases associated with GLP1R include Insulinoma and Pancreatic Cystadenoma.
+Among its related pathways are Aquaporin-mediated transport and Presynaptic function of Kainate receptors.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and glucagon receptor activity.
 An important paralog of this gene is GCGR.

 G-protein coupled receptor for glucagon-like peptide 1 (GLP-1) (PubMed:8405712, PubMed:8216285, PubMed:7517895, PubMed:19861722, PubMed:26308095, PubMed:27196125, PubMed:28514449).
 Ligand binding triggers activation of a signaling cascade that leads to the activation of adenylyl cyclase and increased intracellular cAMP levels (PubMed:8405712, PubMed:8216285, PubMed:7517895, PubMed:19861722, PubMed:26308095, PubMed:27196125, PubMed:28514449).
 Plays a role in regulating insulin secretion in response to GLP-1 (By similarity).

 Glucagon-like peptide 1 (GLP-1) receptors are members of the glucagon receptor family that also includes glucagon, GLP-2, secretin, GHRH and GIP receptors.
 GLP-1 receptors are found both centrally and peripherally.
 GLP-1 receptors mediate the effects of the incretin axis.